s13rw81/s13rw81/README.md

 - 👋 Hi, I’m Sourav B. Roy ([@s13rw81](https://s13rw81.github.io)).
 I mostly code in Python.
 - 👀 I’m interested in finance and backend development.
 - 🌱 I’m currently learning DS and Algorithms because we all know we cant do without them.
-- 💞️ I’m looking to collaborate on web development or developing algorithmic trading systems
+- 💞️ I’m looking to work in python delevopment roles.
 - 📫 Reach me on https://t.me/s13rw81
 - 🙏 Thanks for stopping by.